JBthePenguin/OpenFoodFacts/README.md

 ![list down categoiries](/screenshots/down_cat_prod.png)
 #### ...
 ![list product](/screenshots/product_1.png)
-Here you can choose to go in a down category, or come back to the main category, OR ...
+Here you can choose to go in a down category, or come back to the main menu, OR ...
 ##### 2.1.2 Choose a product
 ![list product](/screenshots/product_2.png)